Aarthi-G2002/Superhero_Fly_Game/README.md

 - **Dynamic Obstacles**: Randomly generated buildings keep the game challenging and fun.
 - **Score Tracking**: Compete with yourself to beat your high score.

+---

 - ## Technologies Used

-### HTML: To create the structure of the game page, including buttons for difficulty selection and a canvas for the game itself.
+### HTML :  To create the structure of the game page, including buttons for difficulty selection and a canvas for the game itself.
-### CSS: For styling the layout and providing a visually appealing user interface.
+### CSS :  For styling the layout and providing a visually appealing user interface.
 It ensures the game is responsive and playable on all screen sizes.
-### JavaScript: Handles the game logic, including:
+### JavaScript : Handles the game logic, including:
    Detecting user input (arrow keys or spacebar) Collision detection between Superman and buildings Dynamic building generation